 I have a digital course called the ECG rhythm master, which outlines every arrhythmia there is, how to identify them, as well as the treatment and nursing interventions that you should be doing for each cardiac arrhythmia.

-Additionally, FRESH RN has the Cardiac Nurse Course, which focuses on important cardiac pathophysiology, cardiac conditions, as well as other cardiac procedures needed for a cardiac nurse.
+Additionally, FRESH RN has the Cardiac Confidence Course, which focuses on important cardiac pathophysiology, cardiac conditions, as well as other cardiac procedures needed for a cardiac nurse.
 This is super helpful for new CVICU nurses, but also important for ER nurses or just regular ICU nurses, or anybody who wants to improve their knowledge about the cardiac system and how that impacts bedside nursing.

 And those are 9 Tips to Surviving your first Nursing Code Blue or RRT.
 As you can see, a large part of being ready for a Code Blue or RRT is the proper organization, as well as effective communication and teamwork in saving the patient’s life and stabilizing their vital signs.